jpegleg/k3s-dragon-eggs/README.md

 #### calico eBPF features

 It seems that further calico features like the wireguard eBPF may break k3s.
 As of now I'm leaving out wireguard and DSR for that reason.
-We'll continue trying to get hose working in k3s successfully.
+We'll continue trying to get those working in k3s successfully.

 There is also currently a "bug" with tetragon where some values are populated with null strings: